 No. In accordance with Servicing Guide D1-3.1-01, Evaluating the Impact of a Disaster Event and Assisting a Borrower, disasters are earthquakes, floods, hurricanes, or other catastrophes caused by either nature or a person or event beyond the borrower’s control resulting in devastation in terms of property damage and destruction.
 While we are aware the Federal Emergency Management Agency (FEMA) has made certain declarations that would potentially lead this national emergency to also be considered a disaster in certain areas, we have created specific requirements related to servicing mortgages impacted by COVID-19.
-Servicers must follow those specific requirements in Lender Letters LL-2020-02, Impact of COVID-19 on Servicing and LL-2020-07, COVID-19 Payment Deferral.
-All guidance specific to COVID-19 will be communicated through Lender Letters and FAQ documents such as this.
+Servicers must follow those specific requirements in Lender Letters LL-2021-02, Impact of COVID-19 on Servicing and LL-2021-07, COVID-19 Payment Deferral.
+All guidance specific to COVID-19 will be communicated through Lender Letters.

 - Doing Business with Fannie Mae